start portlet menu bar

 In the heat of the summer with vacations and fun on your mind, maintenance is probably the last thing you want to deal with, but there are a few summer tasks you should keep on your list.

 Maintain the pool.
 Pools need to be cleaned throughout the season of use.
-Skim the top regularly to remove leaves, bugs and other debris.
+Skim the top regularly to remove leaves, bugs, and other debris.
 Clean the sides to prevent algae from growing and make sure to frequently check the water and chemical levels.

 Fall home maintenance

-Fall is an important time for home maintenance as the temperatures are cool enough to take care of projects and you can prepare your home for winter.
+Fall is an important time for home maintenance as the temperatures are cool enough to comfortably take care of projects and you can prepare your home for winter.
 Here are some home tasks for the fall season.

 Clean leaves and debris from gutters.
 A clogged gutter filled with leaves can cause damage to your roof or siding and could cause leaks inside your home.
 Wear safety glasses and gloves when pulling out debris.
 If you’re not comfortable on a ladder, hire a professional.